mplatvoet/kovenant/docs/docs/performance.md

 when more cores are used Kovenant Promises out perform Java Executors.

 ##conclusion
-Again, I encourage you to test for yourself.
+Again, I encourage you to measure for yourself.
 And keep in mind that the number of physical cores in combination with number of threads can have serious effect on performance.
 So the results you see on your local machine may differ greatly from the results on a production server.